Tjstretchalot/lonelypsc/README.md

         'subscriber-secrets.json'
     )

-    # if you want to use a websocket instead, use WebsocketPubSubConfig instead
-    # (and use the WebsocketPubSubClient class)

     return make_http_pub_sub_config(
         # configures how uvicorn is going to bind the listen socket
         bind={"type": "uvicorn", "address": "0.0.0.0", "port": 3002},